reactiflux/reactiflux.com/src/md-pages/promotion.md

 Announcing an upcoming conference or discussing an ongoing conference are both encouraged here.
 In general, we'd prefer conferences limit their announcements to 1 per major milestone.
 When it's announced, near registration deadlines, and when it's about to happen would be appropriate.

+### Events, vlogs, and periodic content

+If you're hosting a conference, livestreamed event, Q&A session or similar, you're welcome to share in #events.

 ## [#i-wrote-this](https://discord.gg/xtmDRsShgm)

 Share your own writing here.
 This is mainly intended to be a showcase for personal writing and content produced by individuals, livestreams and other educational content may also be shared here.
 Episodic content may only be shared once every 2 weeks.

+### Paid content

+Books, courses, and other bodies of work behind a pay wall should not be shared, except in response to another member.
+We encourage recommending materials that will help members advance, but strongly prefer it resemble networking rather than advertising.

+### Surveys

+Reactiflux only allows surveys from private organizations if they're shared by an active member of the community.
+Surveys may be posted if the results will be public or used for academic purposes, and should only be shared once.
+Fair warning: most surveys get relatively low uptake, they just aren't of interest to many in the community.

+### Vlogs, streams, and other serialized content

+If you're sharing episodic content like a video series, livestream, or podcast, please refrain from promoting each new episode — we'd prefer that you share the show/channel/etc itself.
+For long-running shows we ask that you only promote it every 2 weeks at most.

 ## [#i-built-this](https://discord.gg/GaCSDfm)